bentuhana/discorss/README.md

 # discorss

-i just started to learn rust so my codes might be bad.
+I just started to learn Rust, expect bad codes.

-### self notes

-- updates will be sent with webhooks. a specific feed webhook will be created for channel to send.
-- gettext-rs for translations
+## todo
-  - po/{tr,de,fr}.po
+- handle errors carefully
+  - currenty I use `.except()` everywhere. instead of crashing the bot, it's better to send a message.